arjun0502/flashcard-generation-agent/README.md

 ## User Workflow

-1. **Provide Lecture Materials**: The user provide a PDF of your lecture notes, slides, or study materials
+1. **Provide Lecture Materials**: The user provides a PDF or text file containing lecture notes, slides, transcripts, or study materials
 2. **Automatic Flashcard Generation**: The agent analyzes the lecture materials and automatically generates flashcards covering key concepts
 3. **Quality Improvement**: The agent critiques the flashcards based on pedagogical principles for effective learning and then revises them accordingly
 4. **Optional Personalization**: The user optionally engages in an interactive study session and, as part of this study session, they will rate the difficulty of each flashcard.
 Based on the user ratings, the agent identifies what the user knows well, areas needing improvement, and critical knowledge gaps.
 It then adapts the deck by removing cards the user mastered and adding targeted flashcards to fill the user's knowledge gaps